opensha/ucerf3-etas-launcher/README.md

 For example, if config.json exists in the current directory and results are consoludated using a [binary output filter](json_examples/README.md#binary-output-filters) in results.bin:

 `u3etas_plot_generator.sh config.json results.bin`

+## Try it out

+Now that you're familiar with the commands and have your environment set up, try out a [tutorial](tutorial).